bobstrr/hw1/README.md

-# hw It's one of the exercises from my homework
+# It's one of the exercises from my homework